FabLabWgtn/Illumination/_posts/2016-02-16-instructionplan.md

 ---

 ![planwritten]({{site.baseurl}}/images/instructionplan0.jpg)
 This is the instruction for electronics.
-There are few steps missing and would need to be added
+There are few steps missing and would need to be added, I will ask Fin when he finish off with our electronics today.

 ![planwritten]({{site.baseurl}}/images/instructionplan.png)
 ![planwritten]({{site.baseurl}}/images/instructionplan.png1)